3 Hours / 3 CEs

 • Practice Setting

-• Forensic hospitals
+• Forensic inpatient units and state hospitals

-• Private forensic practices
+• Private practice forensic consultation services

 Presented By

-Christina L. Riggs Romaine, PhD, Associate Professor of Psychology at Wheaton College
+Christina L. Riggs Romaine, PhD Associate Professor of Psychology at Wheaton College

 Dr. Christina L. Riggs Romaine received her Ph.D. in Clinical Psychology with a Forensic concentration from Drexel University.
 She worked as an evaluator, trainer, and service provider in pre- and post-adjudication juvenile justice facilities, before practicing as a full-time forensic evaluator in the MA Juvenile Court Clinics.
 Dr. Riggs Romaine is now an Associate Professor of Psychology at Wheaton College, MA where she continues to conduct research and provide clinical training on juvenile adjudicative competence.
 She is also an Associate with National Youth Screening and Assessment Partners (NYSAP) where she has consulted with and trained clinicians and juvenile justice stakeholders in 14 states.